RetailMeNot/anchor/CONTRIBUTING.md

 Nested components can recursively follow this pattern (see the `Avatar` component for reference).

+To make this easy for you, we've included a generate component command `yarn generate ComponentName`.

 ## Available Scripts

 In the project directory, you can run the following: